HyperAlign: Hyperbolic Entailment Cones for Adaptive Text-to-Image Alignment Assessment: Abstract

 \section{Abstract}

 With the rapid development of text-to-image generation technology, accurately assessing the alignment between generated images and text prompts has become a critical challenge.
-Existing methods rely on Euclidean space metrics, neglecting the structured nature of semantic alignment, while lacking adaptive capabilities for different samples.
-To address these limitations, we propose HyperAlign, an adaptive text-to-image alignment assessment framework based on hyperbolic entailment geometry.
+Existing methods rely on Euclidean space metrics, neglecting the structured nature of semantic alignment and lacking adaptive capabilities for different samples, which may lead to misjudgments of fine-grained semantic relationships and unreliable alignment estimates across diverse generation scenarios.
+To address these limitations, we propose HyperAlign, an adaptive text-to-image alignment assessment framework based on hyperbolic entailment cones.
 First, we extract Euclidean features using CLIP and map them to hyperbolic space.
 Second, we design a dynamic-supervision entailment modeling mechanism that transforms discrete entailment logic into continuous geometric structure supervision.
 Finally, we propose an adaptive modulation regressor that utilizes hyperbolic geometric features to generate sample-level modulation parameters, adaptively calibrating Euclidean cosine similarity to predict the final score.
-HyperAlign achieves highly competitive performance on both single database evaluation and cross-database generalization tasks, fully validating the effectiveness of hyperbolic geometric modeling for image-text alignment assessment.
+Notably, HyperAlign introduces only lightweight components, maintaining low computational overhead.
+HyperAlign achieves highly competitive performance on both single-database evaluation tasks and cross-database generalization tasks, fully validating the effectiveness of hyperbolic geometric modeling for image-text alignment assessment.